RiyaaBhatt/RiyaaBhatt/README.md

 console.log(`Exploring the realms of ${bio.currentlyLearning} to add more magic to my toolkit! 🌟`);
 console.log(`Here's what's in my coding backpack: ${bio.skills.join(', ')} 🎒`);

-// Let's connect and create the next epic chapter in the coding saga! 📖✨
+🌟 Fun Fact:
+I believe that every line of code tells a story, and I'm here to write the next epic chapter! 📜✨